 Northwest Kidney Centers

-You receive up to 7 credits in Patient Participation for donating 7 or more hours of disease control and/or cleanings for Northwest Kidney patients.
+You can receive up to 7 credits in Patient Participation for donating 7 or more hours of disease control and/or cleanings for Northwest Kidney patients.

 • Patients will be screened and a suggested treatment plan developed by doctors at Seattle Special Care Dentistry.
 You will know what you are committing to do.